History of same-sex unions: Classical Europe, Middle East, and China

-In Hellenic Greece, the pederastic relationships between Greek men (erastes) and youths (eromenos) were similar to marriage in that the age of the youth was similar to the age at which women married (the mid-teens, though in some city states, as young as age seven), and the relationship could only be undertaken with the consent of the father.
+In Hellenic Greece, the pederastic relationships between Greek men (erastes) and Greek youths (eromenos) were similar to marriage in that the age of the youth was similar to the age at which women married (the mid-teens, though in some city states, as young as age seven), and the relationship could only be undertaken with the consent of the father.
 This consent, just as in the case of a daughter's marriage, was contingent on the suitor's social standing.
 The relationship consisted of very specific social and religious responsibilities and also had a sexual component.
 Unlike marriage, however, a pederastic relation was temporary and ended when the boy turned seventeen.

 At the same time, many of these relationships might be more clearly understood as mentoring relationships between adult men and young boys rather than an analog of marriage.
 This is particularly true in the case of Sparta, where the relationship was intended to further a young boy's military training.
 While the relationship was generally lifelong and of profound emotional significance to the participants, it was not considered marriage by contemporary culture, and the relationship continued even after participants reached age 20 and married women, as was expected in the culture.

 Numerous examples of same sex unions among peers, not age-structured, are found in Ancient Greek writings.
-Famous Greek couples in same sex relationships include Harmodius and Aristogiton, Alexander and Hephaestion, Alexander and Bagoas, and the aforementioned Sacred Band of Thebes.
+Famous Greek couples in same sex relationships include Harmodius and Aristogiton, Alexander and Hephaestion, Agathon and Pausanias, and the aforementioned Sacred Band of Thebes.
 However, in none of these same sex unions is the Greek word for "marriage" ever mentioned.
 The Romans appear to have been the first to perform same sex marriages.